-A. Although a group of individuals living together and purchasing and preparing meals together constitutes a single household under the provisions of the

-General Household Definition, an otherwise eligible member of such a household who is sixty (60) years of age or older and who is unable to purchase and prepare meals because they suffer from a disability considered permanent under the Social Security Act, U.S.C.
-Title 42 or suffer from a non-disease-related, severe, permanent disability may be a separate household from the others based on the provisions of the Special Definition, provided that the income of the others with whom the individual resides (excluding the income of the spouse of the elderly and disabled individual) does not exceed one hundred sixty-five percent (165%) of the poverty line.

-- 1. The SSA's most current list of disabilities is used as the initial step for verifying if an individual has a disability considered permanent under the Social Security Act, U.S.C.
-Title 42. - However, only an individual who suffers from such a disability and who is unable to purchase and prepare meals because of such disability is considered disabled for the purpose of this provision. - 2.
-If it is obvious to the agency representative that the individual is unable to purchase and prepare meals because they suffer from a severe physical or mental disability, the individual is considered disabled for the purpose of this provision even if the disability is not specifically mentioned on the SSA list. - 3.
-If the disability is not obvious to the agency representative, they must verify the disability by requiring a statement from a physician or licensed or certified psychologist certifying that the individual (in the physician's/psychologist's opinion) is unable to purchase and prepare meals because they suffer from one of the non-obvious disabilities mentioned in the SSA list or is unable to purchase and prepare meals because they suffer from some other severe, permanent physical or mental disease or non-disease-related disability. - a.
-The elderly and disabled individual (or their authorized representative) is responsible for obtaining the cooperation of the individuals with whom they reside in providing the necessary income information about the others to the agency for purpose of this provision.
+- A. Although a group of individuals living together and purchasing and preparing meals together constitutes a single household under the provisions of the General Household Definition, an otherwise eligible member of such a household who is sixty (60) years of age or older and who is unable to purchase and prepare meals because s/he suffers from a disability considered permanent under the Social Security Act, U.S.C.
+Title 42 or suffers from a non-disease-related, severe, permanent disability may be a separate household from the others based on the provisions of the Special Definition, provided that the income of the others with whom the individual resides (excluding the income of the spouse of the elderly and disabled individual) does not exceed one hundred sixty-five percent (165%) of the poverty line. - 1.
+The SSA's most current list of disabilities is used as the initial step for verifying if an individual has a disability considered permanent under the Social Security Act, U.S.C.
+Title 42. - a.
+However, only an individual who suffers from such a disability and who is unable to purchase and prepare meals because of such disability is considered disabled for the purpose of this provision. - 2.
+If it is obvious to the agency representative that the individual is unable to purchase and prepare meals because s/he suffers from a severe physical or mental disability, the individual is considered disabled for the purpose of this provision even if the disability is not specifically mentioned on the SSA list. - 3.
+If the disability is not obvious to the agency representative, s/he must verify the disability by requiring a statement from a physician or licensed or certified psychologist certifying that the individual (in the physician's/psychologist's opinion) is unable to purchase and prepare meals because s/he suffers from one of the non-obvious disabilities mentioned in the SSA list or is unable to purchase and prepare meals because s/he suffers from some other severe, permanent physical or mental disease or non-disease-related disability. - a.
+The elderly and disabled individual (or his/her authorized representative) is responsible for obtaining the cooperation of the individuals with whom s/he resides in providing the necessary income information about the others to the agency for purpose of this provision.